wunderio/features_tables/readme.txt

 Installation
 ------------

 Just install and enable the module, and you will see your tables (those declared via schema-api) within Features as component/export options "Database tables", which you can select to include in the feature of your choice.
+You'll need features.module to be able to install and use features_tables.module.

 API